 Portside is a digital media outlet that publishes and curates articles and videos of interest to the left.
 This curation lifts up critical voices in an age of media saturation and facilitates thoughtful, bold dialog online.

 The outlet publishes articles to their site on a daily basis, manages several mailing lists as well as Facebook and Twitter accounts, all through volunteer power.
 The level of activity and impact they have as an all-volunteer community is impressive, but their Drupal 7 website, initially a powerful publishing platform, was aging.
 The site was not responsive and adding new features on top of an older codebase proved increasingly difficult.

 Portside needed an updated design that worked across devices and with a set of authoring and publishing tools that could automate as much of their workflow as possible, freeing their volunteers to focus on writing and curating content.

 Portside’s advantage is a large moderator team.
 They have 20 dedicated volunteers who scour the web for the best reporting happening on the left.
 The technical background of the team spans the spectrum.
 It was imperative that we develop an authoring experience that was simple for anyone to use, without sacrificing functionality.

-Building off the improved authoring experience offered by modern Drupal (beginning with Drupal 8), we tested the pasting of content from common sites Portside republishes, ensuring the various markup coming in from other sources had sensible tag and style removal rules in Drupal's text formatting so that articles display nicely.
+Building off the improved authoring experience offered by modern Drupal (beginning with Drupal 8), we tested the pasting of content from common sites Portside republishes, ensuring the various markup coming in from other sources had sensible tag and style removal rules in Drupal's text formatting so that articles display nicely within Portside.

 When using dated software, we become adept at workarounds.
 An infamous one for Portside moderators was embedding tweets.
 Their old system did not support Twitter embed codes.
 The workaround was to take screenshots of tweets and link the image to the original tweet.
 We used the Media Entity Twitter module in concert with Drupal Core’s Media module to enable editors to seamlessly embed tweets in their articles.
 Goodbye workarounds.